 Most writers have had no training at all when they try to write a script that will sell.
 Great screenwriting is more difficult than brain surgery, yet most people think that they can write a great script because they watch a lot of movies or they did well in school.

 When they do decide to get a little knowledge, most writers go out and buy a couple of books on screenwriting.
 And what do they learn?
 Almost invariably, these books tell them about the so-called 3-act structure.
 These writers have just killed any chance they had of writing a script that will sell.

-The so-called 3-act structure is the biggest, most destructive myth ever foisted on writers.
+The so-called three act story structure is the biggest, most destructive myth ever foisted on writers.
 I would like to call it obsolete.
 But that implies that it worked in the first place.
-It didn't.
+It didn’t.
 Let me explain why.

 The 3-act structure exists for one reason and one reason only: a story analyst declared it into existence.
 He found that something important seemed to happen in some successful scripts on page 27 and on page 87.
 He called them plot points, said that based on these plot points every screenplay had three acts, and incredibly, everyone bought it.